-‘DWTS’ Pro Jenna Johnson Shows Off Stunning Shape In Glittery Costume
+‘DWTS’ Pro Jenna Johnson Shows Off Stunning Figure In Glittery Costume

-Dancing with the Stars pro Jenna Johnson showed off her stunning shape in a glittery costume in a new Instagram post, to the delight of her 580,000 followers who liked the snap over 26,000 times thus far.
-The brunette beauty was photographed after performing on the October 19 episode of the series where she and celebrity partner Nev Schulman danced a Jazz routine to the song “Good Vibrations” by Marky Mark and The Funky Bunch.
-This routine helped the twosome advance into the Top 10 performers for the season and they will demonstrate their skills at the Paso Doble to “Swan Lake Remix” by District 78, as characters from the film Black Swan during the show’s upcoming Halloween episode.
+Dancing with the Stars pro Jenna Johnson showed off her stunning figure in a glittery costume for a new Instagram post, to the delight of her 580,000 followers who liked the snap over 26,000 times thus far.

+The brunette beauty was photographed after performing on the October 19 episode, where she and celebrity partner Nev Schulman danced a Jazz routine to the song “Good Vibrations” by Marky Mark and The Funky Bunch.
+This performance helped the twosome advance into the Top 10.
+They will demonstrate their Paso Doble skills to “Swan Lake Remix” by District 78, as characters from the film Black Swan on the show’s upcoming Halloween episode.

-The costume had to fit the fun tone of the aforementioned hip-hop tune and the wardrobe department for the show knocked it out of the park, using their creative abilities to craft a costume that highlighted Jenna’s best assets.
+The costume had to fit the fun tone of the aforementioned hip-hop tune, and the wardrobe department knocked it out of the park, using their creative abilities to craft a costume that highlighted Jenna’s best assets.

-In the photograph, Jenna looked directly at the camera with one arm facing downward with her palm atop her right thigh.
+In the photograph, Jenna looked directly at the camera, with one arm down, her palm resting on her right thigh.
 Her other hand was behind her head.

 She modeled a two-piece bronze-colored outfit.
-It featured a wide lapel similar to a suit jacket.
-The front had a low v-neckline that ended just above her belly button.
-Over that, she wore short shorts in the same material, which had a contrasting golden pattern atop it.
-Underneath the jacket, Jenna wore a nude-toned bra that was studded with iridescent stones and added some sparkle to her ensemble.
+The top featured a wide lapel similar to a suit jacket and a low v-neckline that ended just above her navel.
+Under that, she wore short shorts in the same material and which had a contrasting golden pattern on it.
+Underneath the jacket, Jenna wore a flesh-toned bra that was studded with iridescent stones that added some sparkle to her ensemble.

-Her body appeared to be spray tanned, a requirement for all those who dance on the series in order to not allow them to appear washed out underneath the bright lights of the ballroom floor.
+Her body appeared to be spray tanned, a requirement for all those who dance on the series in order to prevent them from appearing washed out underneath the bright lights of the ballroom floor.

-The front of Jenna’s auburn hair was styled up and away from her face in a tight, high ponytail.
+The front of Jenna’s auburn hair was styled up and away from her face in a tight, high half-ponytail.
 The remainder of her tresses fell down over her shoulders and her back.
-These appeared to have been blown out straight and then, styled with a curling iron to create soft waves.
+Her locks appeared to have been blown out straight and then styled with a curling iron to create soft waves.

 Fans of the stunning pro loved the snap.
 They shared their feelings regarding Jenna’s overall look in the comments section.